RobertBaruch/amaranth-tutorial/7_simulating.md

 ## The process function

-The `process` function is a Python generator that nMigen calls to see what to do next in the simulation.
+The `process` function is a Python generator that Amaranth calls to see what to do next in the simulation.
 Since it is a generator, `process` must `yield` a statement to perform.
 For example:

 ```python
     def process():